'Me-time' is important for our day-to-day functioning. "You need 'self-care' to function at your best," says psychologist Dr Jessamy Hibberd.

 How to relax in a day

 Block this time out in your diary and tell work and family that you’ll be out of reach except for emergencies.
+You can then meditate, journal, cook up a storm or relax on the sofa with an engrossing series – the choice is yours!
 That way – hopefully – they’ll think twice before disturbing you.

 We’d argue a day of month of true ‘me time’ will have a big impact on your mental health.